Introduction | Saving Money | Net Worth | Money Management Tools | Personal Financial Plan | Review

 Net worth is a quantitative concept that measures the value of an entity and can be applicable to individuals, corporations, sectors and even countries.
 Simply stated, net worth is the difference between assets and liabilities.

-Directions: You may own a car or a home—or have money in the bank.
+Directions: You may own a car or a home or even have money in the bank.
 Add it all up, and it can seem substantial.
 But to truly know what you own, you have to factor in what you owe.
 The combination of what you own (your assets) and what you owe (your liabilities) makes up your personal net worth.
 Why is it important for people to evaluate their net worth?
 How often should people evaluate their net worth and what impact does inflation have one someone's net worth?
 Compose your thoughts into a well-organized paragraph of about 100 words and post it the itsLearning textbox after you have proofread.
 Do not attach a separate document and do not link to your Google Drive.

 Money management is the process of budgeting, saving, investing, spending or otherwise overseeing the capital usage of an individual or group.